Q: What is NUGW?

 A: There has been no record of cuts being made at any of the many universities that have unions as a result of unionization.
-During collective bargaining, we will be able to see how university finances are budgeted, including their targeted $12 billion endowment this year, and help decide how Northwestern prioritizes its budget.
+During collective bargaining, we will be able to see how university finances are budgeted, including their over ten billion dollar endowment, and help decide how Northwestern prioritizes its budget.

 Q: Will a union mean all departments must follow the same cookie-cutter policies?